FREQUENTLY ASKED QUESTIONS

 What should I expect?

-Physical therapists are trained to evaluate, diagnose and treat your musculoskeletal issue or painful condition.
-Much of what I aim to help my patients achieve is autonomy and a sense of agency over their care and ultimately, their body.
+Much of what I aim to help my patients achieve is autonomy and a sense of agency over their situation.
 Giving you the knowledge and power you need is vital to reducing your healthcare costs, as well as to getting you better, so that you don't need me.

 I treat most clients 1x/week and rarely exceed 4 visits with folks.
 Saving you time and money.

-**If you're looking for passive treatment modalities, such as massage, ultrasound or electrical stimulation, you will not receive them from me.
+**If you're looking for passive treatment modalities, such as massage, ultrasound or electrical stimulation, that is not something I offer.

 How much will my therapy cost?